-If your senior suffers from asthma or other allergic conditions, look for a hypoallergenic blanket.
+If your senior has asthma or other allergies, look for a hypoallergenic blanket.

 7. Safety of Overheat Protection

-Look for a product with overheat protection so that the heating automatically turns off when the blanket is hot enough to maintain a comfortable environment for your senior.
+Look for a product with overheating protection so that the heating automatically turns off when the blanket is hot enough to maintain a comfortable environment for your senior.

 Wheelchair blankets take a lot of abuse: they are frequently used outside in bad weather.
-Choose a quality heated blanket and it should last for at least 6 years with regular maintenance.
+Choose a quality heated blanket that should last for at least six years with regular maintenance.

 Electric blankets are not ideal for use with wheelchairs.
-First, even the best electric blankets for seniors in wheelchairs have to be plugged in continuously to generate heat.
+First, even the best electric blankets for seniors in wheelchairs must be plugged in continuously to generate heat.
 As soon as you unplug them, the heat dissipates.

 Second, the cords will easily get tangled in the wheels, axles, and casters of the wheelchair.
-This could cause damage to the blanket which usually has fine wires in side.
+This could cause damage to the blanket, which usually has fine wires on the side.
 It could also cause the wheelchair to get bound and stop suddenly.

 Finally, most electric blankets are too large for use in a wheelchair for the reasons above.
-Even, electric throw blankets, which are smaller than bed blankets, are too large to be safely used in wheelchairs.
+Even electric throw blankets, smaller than bed blankets, are too large to use in wheelchairs safely.

 Choosing a high-quality heated blanket for wheelchair users isn’t easy.

-There aren’t many products on the market made specifically to be used with wheelchairs.
-But many of these choices can be easily adapted for wheelchair users.
+There aren’t many products on the market specifically used with wheelchairs.
+However, many of these choices can be easily adapted for wheelchair users.

 So, look for high-quality, safe, durable, and low-maintenance lap blankets when shopping for the best heated blankets for wheelchair users.